 The Benefits of Remote Work

-While remote work programs are still in their adolescence, there are a number of companies who are already realizing the benefits to their business.
-Top companies like Dell, Xerox, Citrix are among the most forward-thinking organizations in terms of offering full or partial work-from-home programs.
+While remote work programs are still in their adolescence, several companies already realize the benefits to their business.
+Top companies like Dell, Xerox, Citrix are among the most forward-thinking organizations offering full or partial work-from-home programs.

 Company Benefit: Higher Employee Productivity

 When work is uninterrupted, employees can engage in deeper focus, not only helping them complete their work more efficiently but more thoughtfully and intentionally too.

 Lack of Commute

 U.S. Census Bureau surveys report that 10.8 million Americans suffer through a commute that’s over an hour long each way.
 That’s more than 10 hours per week of stress and stationary activity that employees could use to exercise, read, spend time with family, etc.—things that have been found to affect human/employee well-being and productivity positively.